wmo-im/csv2bufr/README.md

 }
 ```

-A command is also included in the CLI to generate a blank template, in the example below a new mapping template containing the sequences 301150 () and 307091 () is generated:
+A command is also included in the CLI to generate a blank template,
+in the example below a new mapping template containing
+the sequences 301150 (WIGOS Identifier) and 307091 (BUFR template for surface observations from
+one-hour period with national and WMO station identification) is generated:
 ```bash
 # create a new mapping
 csv2bufr mappings create 301150 307091 > new-mapping.json
 ```
 Currently, this is output to stdout and redirected to the file *new-mapping.json* in the example above.
 Elements that are null or missing can be deleted, other elements can be mapped to either the CSV file by specifying the column names (``csv_column``) or to a fixed value (``value``).
-The ``jsonpath`` option maps to the metadata file be is planned to be removed but currently maps to an element in the metadata path using jsonpath expressions.
+The ``jsonpath`` option maps to the metadata file using jsonpath syntax to access elements in the json file..
 To help quality control the data before conversion to BUFR valid minimum and maximum values can be specified using the ``valid_min`` and ``valid_max`` fields.
 All data should be in S.I. units or the units expected by BUFR but a simple scaling and offset is supported.